top of page

 Bio

-I am a postdoctoral research associate at the Artificial and Natural Intelligence Toulouse Institute and the Research Center for Brain and Cognition, where I work with Rufin VanRullen’s team.
-My research focuses on developing machine learning architectures that integrate global workspace theory with deep learning, aiming to understand how multimodal sensorimotor representations contribute to cognition, AI, and consciousness.
+Previously, I was a postdoctoral research associate at ANITI and the Research Center for Brain and Cognition, where I worked with Rufin VanRullen’s team.
+My research focused on developing machine learning architectures that integrate global workspace theory with deep learning, aiming to understand how multimodal sensorimotor representations contribute to cognition, AI, and consciousness.

 During my doctorate at the Institute of Cognitive Science at Osnabrück University in Peter König's lab, I investigated the role of embodiment in spatial cognition, designing and implementing a large-scale VR study to explore egocentric and allocentric memory processing.
 My early academic background in physics at Munich and Bonn centered on synaptic plasticity in memory formation and particle detection with machine learning, grounding my interdisciplinary approach to cognition and intelligence research.